New Yorkshire chairman praises Rafiq for speaking out on racism

 Issued on:

-Leeds (United Kingdom) (AFP) – New Yorkshire chairman Kamlesh Patel praised Azeem Rafiq for speaking out over racist abuse as he apologised to the former player on Monday.
+Leeds (United Kingdom) (AFP) – New Yorkshire chairman Kamlesh Patel praised Azeem Rafiq for speaking out over racist abuse on Monday as he revealed the county had settled an employment case with their former player.

 Pakistan-born Rafiq has accused Yorkshire of failing to deal adequately with racist abuse he suffered while playing for the county, saying he had been driven to thoughts of suicide.

-Yorkshire were widely criticised, with the England and Wales Cricket Board (ECB) suspending their right to host international matches and sponsors, including Nike, walking away.
+The club's handling of its own investigation into Rafiq's case was widely criticised, with the England and Wales Cricket Board (ECB) suspending Yorkshire's right to host international matches and sponsors, including Nike, walking away.

 Patel's appointment was announced last week following the resignation of his predecessor, Roger Hutton.